What is the future of work?

 What the EU is doing and the role of research and innovation

-A strong, fair and job-rich economy that works for people, providing both prosperity and social protection, is one of the top priorities of the European Commission.
+A strong, fair, economy that works for people, providing both prosperity and social protection, is one of the top priorities of the European Commission.

-The future of work is at the heart of the updated European Industrial Strategy which paves the way for transforming industry to build a green, digital and resilient economy for which research and innovation are key enablers.
+The future of work is reflected in the updated European Industrial Strategy which paves the way for transforming industry to build a green, digital and resilient economy for which research and innovation are key enablers.
 It also plays a pivotal role in the European Pillar of Social Rights Action Plan.

 The Industry 5.0 initiative recognises the power of industry to achieve societal goals beyond jobs and growth to become a resilient provider of prosperity, by making production respect the boundaries of our planet and placing the wellbeing of the industrial worker at the centre of the production process.

 A session in the European Research and Innovation Days on 24 June 2021 focused on how research and innovation can influence the future of work and support the existing strategies of the Commission.The conclusions of this session provide input for research and innovation policy in this area with regard to Horizon Europe, the current research and innovation programme.
-Many topics relevant to the future of work have already been included in the Horizon Europe work programme 2021-2022.
+Many topics relevant to the future of work have already been included in the Horizon Europe work programmes for 2021-2022 and 2023-24.